 My application to be a STAR was not selected.
 Can I reapply?

 Yes.
 Beginning in 2015, any Keystone who was not selected to attend a Summit can reapply for a Summit invitation.

 I cannot attend the summit.
 Can I still apply to be a STAR?

-No. You must agree to attend summit when applying to become a STAR.
+No. You must agree to attend the Summit to become a STAR.